openaps/docs/docs/docs/Customize-Iterate/autotune.md

 2. If you've not read about Autotune, please see below to get an understanding of [how Autotune works](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html#how-autotune-works) and how you might use the results.
 3. Want to run over a different time frame?
 Keep in mind you can also get a profile generated from AutotuneWeb and then [follow the manual instructions below for running Autotune on your own computer](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html#phase-c-running-autotune-for-suggested-adjustments-without-an-openaps-rig).
 4. Make sure to check out the [privacy policy for AutotuneWeb](https://autotuneweb.azurewebsites.net/Home/Privacy), which includes directions for requesting your data to be deleted.
+5. Results don't look like what you expected to see?
+[See here for some suggestions](https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html#why-isn-t-it-working-at-all) that might contribute to flukey data.

 ## Other sections on this page